Woman Suspected of Burning Rio Vista Church Cross Charged with Hate Crime

 "It's disappointment," Benz said.
 "You'd think this is a church, a place of worship, you think it should be given a little more respect.
 But that doesn't seem to be the case anymore."

-Benz said service at the First Baptist Church will go on as normal.
+Benz said service at the Union Baptist Church will go on as normal.
 They will get things inside cleaned up and ready to go for Sunday morning.